 Lobster nachos are as low-key fancy as you can get!
 Using pre-cooked lobster meat means this is super quick and easy to put together.

 The lobster pieces and crème fraîche made it feel decadent and special, while we still got our favorite comfort food.

-It’s the perfect New Year’s upgrade of my favorite Sheet Pan Nachos.
+It’s one of my favorite ideas for New Year’s Eve and the perfect upgrade of my favorite Sheet Pan Nachos.

-I usually buy way more snacks then we need but I know it won’t go to waste.
+I usually buy way more snacks than we need but I know it won’t go to waste.
 With the kids on winter break, there is plenty of time to eat them all.